tidyverse/tidyverse.org/content/packages.md

     <img class="package-image" src="/images/hex-ggplot2.png" alt=""></img>
     <div class="package-info">
       <h3><a href="http://ggplot2.tidyverse.org/">ggplot2</a></h3>
       <p>ggplot2 is a system for declaratively creating graphics, based on The Grammar of Graphics.
-You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details. <a href="http://ggplot2.tidyverse.org/">Learn more ...</a></p>
+You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details. <a href="http://ggplot2.tidyverse.org/" aria-hidden="true">Learn more ...</a></p>

     </div>
   </div>